paulkarpenko/us-code-ui/uscode/title-48-territories-and-insular-possessions/chapter-8a-guam.md

 ### Statutory Notes

 #### References in Text
 This Act, referred to in subsec. (c), is Pub.
 L. 95–134, Oct.
 15, 1977, 91 Stat.
-1159, as amended, popularly known as the Omnibus Territories Act of 1977.
+1159, popularly known as the Omnibus Territories Act of 1977.
 For complete classification of this Act to the Code, see Tables.

 #### Codification
 Section was not enacted as part of the Organic Act of Guam which comprises this chapter.